 More Ride1UP Models

-At just over $1,000, you’ll struggle to find a more affordable electric bike on the market than the RadMission 1.
-This neat bit of machinery from industry leader Rad Power Bikes is quite impressive for the price.
-A 500W geared hub motor combined with a 48V lithium-ion battery makes up the engine, giving you up to 45 miles (60km) of pedal assistance at 20mph (32km/h).
+At just over $1,000, you’ll struggle to find a more affordable electric bike on the market than the Juiced Bikes RipRacer.
+This neat bit of machinery from an industry leader is quite impressive for the price.
+A 750W geared hub motor combined with a 52V lithium-ion battery makes up the engine, giving you up to 55 miles of pedal assistance.

-However, there are some caveats that keep the price so low: the single-speed drivetrain means you don’t get any easier options when you hit the hills or high range for speed.
-Maybe that’s fortunate though: with only caliper disc brakes, you have slightly less stopping power on the RadMission than most other eBikes.
+However, some caveats keep the price so low: the single-speed drivetrain means you don’t get any easier options when you hit the hills or high range for speed.
+Hydraulic disc brakes give you plenty of stopping power and more than most other eBikes in this range.

-Overall, the RadMission 1 is an excellent budget electric bike that’s great for work commutes and short missions around town – so long as you’re happy to take it slow and steady.
+Overall, the RipRacer is an excellent budget electric bike that’s great for work commutes and short missions around town.

 Best electrical comfort bike under $1,500

 Weight – 49lbs | Battery – 417Wh | Motor – 350W | Range – Up to 40mi | Torque – N/A

 - 27.5″ x 2.2″ tires

 This new version of the Aventon Pace 350 is a comfort-cruiser eBike.